-Some years before I’d become a resident of the island, Bob told me, there’d been an attempt to have the newsstand removed from its home on the corner of Park Boulevard and Santa Clara in the heart of Alameda’s "East End" business district—the better end of the island’s bipolar commercial topography.
-The "West End," which also was home to the Naval Air Base, the major feature on the island for several decades, long ago had taken on the character that so often accompanies major military installations.
-The west end of town was the site of the community’s tattoo and massage parlours, but to be fair, liquor stores and bars seemed to be evenly distributed across the entire island, serving the alcoholic needs of all of Alameda’s residents.
+Under the guise of "civic improvement" there’d been an effort to raze the newsstand at the corner of Park Boulevard and Santa Clara in Alameda’s east end business district—the better end of the island’s bipolar commercial topography.
+The west end - home to the Naval Air Base, the island's defining feature for several decades - had taken on the character typical of major military installations.
+This was where you could find the community’s tattoo and massage parlours.
+But to be fair, liquor stores and bars seemed evenly distributed across the entire island, serving the alcoholic needs of all the island's residents.

 I’d missed the whole thing, but certainly, I would have advocated its preservation.
-In my years of living in Alameda, my morning visit to the newsstand, along with a shower and a fresh cup of coffee, was one of the small pleasures that helped frame the day ahead in a positive light.
-Finished were the curses aimed at metal boxes that, fed two quarters, stayed shut.
-Here was the old-fashioned pleasure of personal contact, and often I’d find myself lingering, paper in hand, chatting with Bob for fifteen or twenty minutes.
+In my years of living in Alameda, a morning visit to the newsstand along a getting fresh cup of coffee helped frame the day ahead in a positive light.
+Finished were the curses aimed at metal boxes that, fed quarters, refused to open.
+Instead one could enjoy the old-fashioned pleasure of personal contact.
+Often I’d find myself lingering, paper in hand, chatting with Bob.

 Several years have passed since then and I no longer recall the exact moment I learned about the other enterprise taking place at Bob’s newsstand.
 Who could have guessed that these cramped premises also housed a Think Tank?

-"Let me explain it to you," Bob said.
-(I've included the diagram he drew for me as we talked.)
-To be honest, Bob’s explanation didn’t entirely clear the matter up.
-My uncertainty must have been apparent.
-Perhaps that’s why Bob handed over his drawing.
-I could keep it, he told me.
-Afterwards I would be able to study it; it might serve as a visual aid for grasping exactly how it all worked. —rw
+Bob was animated: "Let me explain it to you," he said.
+My uncertainty as I listened must have been apparent.
+Perhaps that’s why Bob handed mr his explanatory diagram.
+I could keep it, he said.
+Afterwards I would be able to study it and it might serve as a visual aid for grasping exactly how it all worked. —rw